 Diesel Defence combines filtration and circulation to keep your fuel clean.
-The polishers circulate the diesel to prevent pockets of dirty fuel or water collecting in stagnant parts of your tank.
-Diesel Defence circulates your stored fuel up to seven times before it passes to the day tank or your generators.
+It circulates the fuel up to seven times to prevent pockets of dirty fuel or water collecting in stagnant parts of your tank, before the fuel passes to the day tank of your generators.

 It is impossible to deny that “fuel polishing” is an odd phrase to anybody seeing it for the first time.
 While it has nothing to do with dusters and beeswax, it has everything to do with cleanliness.
 More importantly, it is a vital part of any standby power strategy.

-By removing water, diesel bug and particulate contaminants from your stored diesel, IPU Group’s diesel fuel polishing systems ensure that your generators, pumps and plant keep running as long as you need them.
+By removing water, diesel bug and particulate contaminants from your stored diesel, IPU Group’s Diesel Defence systems ensure that your generators, pumps and plant keep running as long as you need them.
 It’s the protection your fuel system needs.
 Although you probably already have a programme in place to maintain the diesel engines that provide critical power to your facilities, the fuel that feeds them is often overlooked.